hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/casdoor.md

 In this step, you need to add the **HASURA_GRAPHQL_JWT_SECRET** to Hasura.

-To do so, go to the Hasura docker-compose.yaml and then add the new `HASURA_GRAPHQL_JWT_SECRET` as below.
+To do so, if you are running Hasura on docker, please go to the Hasura docker-compose.yaml and then add the new `HASURA_GRAPHQL_JWT_SECRET` as below.

 The `HASURA_GRAPHQL_JWT_SECRET` should be in the following format: